-The device has an 82.8% screen to body ratio, which is again quite impressive considering the price segment.
+The device has an 82.8% screen-to-body ratio, which is again quite impressive considering the price segment.
 With 396ppi pixel density, the phone delivers 1080×2340 resolution.

 Although the screen is easily readable in direct sunlight, viewing angles are too tight outdoors, which we never encountered with Huawei Nova 3i, another mid-range smartphone by the company.

-Speaking about visual exhaustion due to display light, Huawei has placed TÜV Rheinland, which enables gentle immersive experience by filtering out the strong blue light.
+Speaking about visual exhaustion due to display light, Huawei has placed TÜV Rheinland, which enables a gentle immersive experience by filtering out the strong blue light.

 Android Oreo 8.1 is furnished by the company out of the box while placing their own skin EMUI on top of it.
 Although the custom interface of Huawei is not up to the mark in the industry, however, the company is gradually improving in this department.

 The phone comes with preloaded apps that no one is familiar with and never uses, which makes the interface not comparable with the likes of stock Android or the skin One plus is offering; however, the company has promised bi-monthly updates which should solve the bloatware nuisance.